AryanSjc001/Snake/README.md

 - **Pause and Restart**: The game can be paused at any time, and players can restart the game from the beginning.
 - **Responsive Design**: The game layout is designed to work on various screen sizes.

-## Getting Started

-To run the game locally on your machine, follow these simple steps:

 ### How It Works